sinhp/sinhp.github.io/_posts/2018-09-02-critique-of-postmodern.md

 ---
-title: 'Critique of postmodern'
+title: 'Two works of postmodern critique'
 date: 2018-09-02
 comments: true
 tags:
   - Postmodernism
   - Guy Debord
+  - Society of the Spectacle
+  - David Foster Wallace
   - Infinite Jest
-  - David Foster Wallace
+  - Heidegger's critique of technology
   -
-  - Anthropotechnics
-  - Habermas
 permalink: /posts/2018/09/critique-of-postmodern
 comments: true
-thumbnail: Aerocene-de-Thomas-Saraceno.jpg
-location: Bonn, Germany
+location: Birmingham, UK
-excerpt: "Sloterdijk - Nein, danke!
-Es ist nur Gelaber ..."
+excerpt: ""
 ---

 There is an article today on Washington Post addressing recent vilifying and obfuscatory attacks on "postmodernism" in US media and celebratariatosphere from Conservatives, neo-Conservatives, Centrists, and Liberals.